top of page

 woman sitting with laptop open and calculator and writing on papers

-If you’ve ever googled “how much does an architect cost,” you’ve probably seen a wide range of numbers—and it’s no wonder people get nervous.
-But the truth is, architectural services come in different forms, and you don’t always need a full-scale design package with a premium price tag.
+If you’ve ever searched “how much does an architect cost,” you’ve probably seen a wide range of answers—and it’s no surprise.

 Percentage-Based Pricing (Most Common for Larger Projects)

-Architects often charge a percentage of your total construction cost—usually somewhere between 5% and 15%.
-For a full home remodel or large addition, that could mean thousands.
+For full remodels, additions, or new construction, architects often charge a percentage of your total construction cost—typically between 5% and 15%.

-For smaller projects or specific consultations, many architects offer hourly pricing—typically $100 to $250 per hour.
-This is a smart option if:
+For smaller remodels or targeted support, many architects offer hourly rates—typically ranging from $100 to $250 per hour.

-• You want a second opinion before construction begins
+• Are looking for a professional second opinion before starting construction

-This route gives you access to expert input without committing to full-service design.
+It gives you access to expert guidance without committing to a full design package.

 • Permit-ready drawings

-If your remodel falls into a clear scope—like a bathroom or kitchen upgrade with minor layout tweaks—this can be a predictable and affordable way to get expert insight without blowing your budget.
+For straightforward projects—like a bathroom or kitchen remodel with minor layout changes—this can be a predictable and cost-effective way to get professional input without overextending your budget.

 model of a home on top of architectural plans